 - Budget reasonably reflects the proposed project’s needs, is itemized and justified

 - Please adhere to the page limit and formatting requirements.
-Research proposal: no more than 4 pages, 12-point font, including references; a typical URF bibliography is 1/5 or 1/4 of a page long.
+Research proposal: no more than four pages, 12-point font, including references; a typical URF bibliography is 1/5 or 1/4 of a page long.
 There is no set limit or length requirement.
-(See proposal template) Curriculum Vitae/Resume: 1 page.
-Faculty supervisors must submit directly to the Office of Undergraduate Research a one-page letter of recommendation reflecting a strong knowledge of the student’s background and full confidence of project completion; letters are submitted through the URF submission port
+(See proposal template) Curriculum Vitae/Resume: one page.
+Faculty supervisors must submit directly to the Office of Undergraduate Research a one-page letter of recommendation reflecting a strong knowledge of the student’s background and full confidence of project completion; letters are submitted through the URF submission portal

 The Office of Undergraduate Research reserves the right to prioritize funding criteria (e.g., expected date of graduation, previous URFs received, GPA, number of students supervised by a professor, etc.) based upon the pool of applications received.

 There are two opportunities to apply during the academic year; one in the fall, another in spring.
 Refer to the URF website for up-to-date information on deadlines.
-Awards are announced 3-4 weeks after the deadline.
-2018-19 URFs will expire August 31, 2019, unless the student graduates earlier, in which case the fellowship will expire on UT’s official commencement date.
+Awards are announced three to four weeks after the deadline.
+URFs will expire Aug.
+31at the conclusion of the fiscal year in which they were made, unless the student graduates earlier, in which case the fellowship will expire on UT’s official commencement date.
 All funds not spent by the expiration date will revert back to the URF fund.

 Applications must be submitted online.